matthew-andrews/mattandre.ws/source/_posts/8-tips-for-better-negotiation.md

 The truth is negotiation is not magic.
 It can even be learned from a book.

-Furthermore with this new understanding, where previously I might look upon “tough negotiators” with respect and admiration for their gall and negotiation skill, I now see confident amateurs losing opportunities for better deals.
+Furthermore with this new understanding, where before I might look upon “tough negotiators” with respect and admiration for their gall and negotiation skill, I now see confident amateurs losing opportunities for better deals.

 Previously I felt my negotiation skills were weak but by patiently following a few simple steps I’ve been able to get what I’ve wanted faster and more smoothly, whilst helping my counterpart achieve their goals too.